 As part of its ongoing efforts to enhance transportation services, in 2024, a specialized working group was established to analyze current strategies and deliverables.
 This group is responsible for evaluating the effectiveness of existing initiatives and providing recommendations to improve coordination, efficiency, and service delivery.
-Their findings will help inform future planning efforts and ensure that Maryland's transportation programs continue to meet the evolving needs of residents.".
+Their findings will help inform future planning efforts and ensure that Maryland's transportation programs continue to meet the evolving needs of residents."

-5.0 Linking the STIP to Federal Regulations and Transportation Authorizations
+■ 5.0 Linking the STIP to Federal Regulations and Transportation Authorizations

 This section contains additional information about the development and content of Maryland's STIP to demonstrate compliance with federal requirements.
-The following information is organized according to 23 CFR § 450.218 subsections (a) - (m).
-While previous federal authorizations made a number of reforms to the metropolitan and statewide transportation planning processes, including incorporating performance goals, measures, and targets into the process of identifying needed transportation improvements and project selection as well as provisions to support and enhance these reforms.
+The following information is organized according to 23 CFR $\S$ 450.218 subsections (a) - (m).
+Previous federal authorizations, including MAP-21 and the FAST Act made a number of reforms to the metropolitan and statewide transportation planning processes, including incorporating performance goals, measures, and targets into the process of identifying needed transportation improvements and project selection, as well as provisions to support and enhance these reforms.

-(a) Federal STIP Update Guidelines: MDOT intends to update its STIP every three years.
-The federal regulations only require an update every four years; therefore, MDOT's update is well within this timeframe.

-(b) MPO Coordination and Air Quality Attainment: There are six metropolitan planning organizations (MPO) across the State that perform a range of activities that promote an integrated approach to regional transportation planning.
-The federally mandated transportation planning process requires MPOs to produce a financially constrained long-range multimodal transportation plan (LRTP) and transportation improvement program (TIP) that lists actual funding commitments for projects.
-MPOs must follow their approved Public Involvement and Title VI Plans to solicit public concerns and ensure the transportation plans do not disproportionately affect low-income or minority communities in an adverse way.
+- (a) Federal STIP Update Guidelines: MDOT intends to update its STIP every three years.
+The federal regulations only require an update every four years. - (b) MPO Coordination and Air Quality Attainment: There are six metropolitan planning organizations (MPOs) across the State that perform a range of activities that promote an integrated approach to regional transportation planning.
+The federally mandated transportation planning process requires MPOs to produce a financially constrained long- range multimodal transportation plan (LRTP) and transportation improvement program (TIP) that lists actual funding commitments for projects.
+MPOs must follow their approved Public Involvement and Title VI Plans to solicit public concerns and ensure the transportation plans do not disproportionately affect individuals from discrimination in transportation programs and activities receiving federal financial assistance, specifically based on race, color, and national origin.
 The MPO Board, consisting of local elected officials, transit agencies, and State and local transportation representatives, is the approving authority for the MPO.
 Once the plans and programs are approved, they are added to the STIP.